nootz1999/Learning/PythonCalculator/README.md

-This Calculator is made using Tkinter in Python.
+This Calculator is made using Python Programming Language(specifically Tkinter in Python).